IamAmasai/AI-PROJECT/README.md

-This is a project for facial recognition. cheers!
+I want to make this an amazing project more than just facial recognition This is a project for facial recognition at a basic level cheers!